mrciolino/wiki-backup/timeline.md

 ### Divine Rule & the Birth of Titans
 - The New Gods take dominion and prevent another power shift.
 - They create **[Titans](/entities/titans)**—lesser godlike beings—to maintain order.
-- Spoops opens the floodgates of The Well, allowing souls to flow into creation.
+- Spoops opens the floodgates of [The Well](/locations/The-Well-Of-Souls), allowing souls to flow into creation.
 - Mortal races emerge, alongside the primordial forces of **Good** and **Evil**.

 ### The War in Heaven
 - The Titans rebel against the New Gods, foreseeing their obsolescence.
 - The Titans are defeated; **Kronos**, the most powerful Titan, is sealed in the **[Chains of Karseri](/artifacts/chains-of-karseri)**.
-- These chains anchor his prison to the celestial order, including Mardun.
+- These chains anchor his prison to the celestial order, including [Mardun](/locations/Mardun).

 ### The Continuation of Creation
 - Gods, Titans, and angels collaborate to populate worlds like **[Mardun](/locations/mardun)**.
 - **Magic** emerges as a natural phenomenon, not a divine creation.
-- New gods enter the divine system.
+- New gods enter the divine system, such as [Zeus](/characters/zeus) and [Bane](/characters/bane).

 ---